oclipa/csharp-cheat-sheet/README.md

 **Static Constructors**

 Static members and classes are initialized when an app first starts.
 This means that static constructors will always be called before non-static ones.

+Static constructors are typically used to initialize static fields, particularly if there are dependencies between static fields (using a static constructors allows the order of initialization to be controlled).

+There are some rules governing static constructors:
+  * A static constructor does not take access modifiers or have parameters.
+  * A static constructor is called automatically to initialize the class before the first instance is created or any static members are referenced.
+  * A static constructor cannot be called directly.
+  * The user has no control on when the static constructor is executed in the program.

 See the following example: